 01 of 07

 Many birds navigate thousands of miles twice a year to migrate, so they are terrific problem solvers.
 According to the National Audubon Society, birds have problem-solving capabilities and cognitive skills that indicate a high degree of intelligence.
-They are able to use tools and even count from left to right.
+They can use tools and even count from left to right.

 Besides being among the most popular pets, chickadees, parrots, and cockatoos all have finely-honed problem solving and mimicking skills.
 And while crows may not be suitable birds to be kept as pets, their reasoning skills have been likened to those of a 7-year-old human.

 02 of 07

 Compared to the four-legged pets that typically roam free and unattended within their owners' homes, birds are relatively easy to care for.
 They can be placed inside their cages for safety when owners are at work or busy.
 Many people prefer the convenience of cleaning a birdcage once daily to scooping a litter box or having to go for mandatory walks outside every few hours with a dog.

 03 of 07